Stephens County DUI Lawyer - Stephens County DUI Attorney

 The Stephens County DUI Lawyers with the Law Office of Richard Lawson vigorously defends those who are accused of DUI.
 They can give you an opportunity to avoid jail and keep your driving privilege, but you have to act fast to properly have your defense presented.

-If you have been arrested for DUI, you only have ten business days to save your license from suspension.
-You or your DUI Attorney in Stephens County must file a request for an Administrative License Suspension (ALS) Hearing.
-If this hearing is not requested or is not done within the 10-day timeframe, your license will be suspended.
+If you have been arrested for DUI, you only have thirty business days to save your license from suspension.
+You or your DUI Attorney in Stephens County must file a request for an Administrative License Suspension (ALS) Hearing or install an ignition interlock device on your vehicle.
+If this hearing is not requested or the device is not installed within the 30-day timeframe, your license will be suspended.
 If you have been accused of refusing the State's chemical test of your breath, blood, or urine, your license will be suspended for twelve months, with no chance for a permit.

 To build your defense, your Stephens County DUI Lawyer will look at the reports involving the procedures and other evidence in your Stephens County DUI case.
 Our first defense is to challenge why law enforcement pulled you over; our second is to challenge any evidence that was not properly obtained so it cannot be used against you in court.

 Our Stephens County DUI Attorneys will then craft the strongest defense to bring before a judge.
 If you are a first offender, we want to make sure you can keep your driver's license.
 If you have had prior DUI convictions, we want to keep you out of jail so you can continue to go to work or school.
 If your license has been suspended or even revoked for DUI or other traffic-related charges, our Stephens County DUI Lawyers can help you get your license reinstated so you can regain your driving privileges.